 And you will regret it

 And you will regret it is my second album of comedy.
-Recorded at Grumpy's Bar in Montreal on January 1st, 2017, it has taken forever for it to come out.
+Recorded at Grumpy's Bar in Montreal on January 1st, 2017, it is taking forever for it to come out.
 For many months the label releasing the album and I were not speaking, as we could not come to an agreement as to the cover art.
-Many nights of sleep were lost on both sides, I can only imagine, but I understand now that it should be available come October.
+Many nights of sleep were lost on both sides, I can only imagine, but I understand now that it should be available come October [no, now I have no idea].
 Like the first album, And you will regret it will be released in both audio and video on Stand Up!
 Records.

 I have felt more than a little bit down and creatively frustrated throughout the unending delay of the album's release, as the album's comedy and ideas expressed are so close to me and felt so urgent at the time.
 It was--and still is--a response to so much of the shit that art has been taking from the general cultural and political climate.